TerryV8/click-count/docs/terraform_public_subnet.md

-# Adding the Public Subnet
+# Adding the Internet gateway, Public Subnet

 Let us now add:
 - a public subnet with the IP range 10.128.0.0/24